arkahu/RPi-Temperature-logger/README.md

 ```
 tmpfs /mnt/ramdisk tmpfs defaults,noatime,nosuid,mode=0777,size=20m 0 0
 ```
--- will give all rights to access this directory
+-- will give all rights to access this directory.

-I also recommend to put log files (/var/log) to tmpfs.
+I also recommend to put log files (/var/log) to tmpfs since e.g. cron log is generated constantly.

 - Download and modify scripts